Walter Joseph Marm Jr.: Medal of Honor citation

 First Lieutenant Marm's official Medal of Honor citation reads:

 Political endorsement

 Marm, a conservative Republican, endorsed Donald Trump for president in 2016.
-Marm traveled with Trump to election rallies and appeared on stage with him at numerous locations including Selma, North Carolina on November 3, 2016.
+Marm traveled with Trump to election rallies and appeared on stage with him at numerous locations including Selma, North Carolina, on November 3, 2016.
+During Trump's remarks at Fort Bragg on June 10, 2025, he mentioned Marm's heroism at Ia Drang.
+Marm was in the audience.